Simona7-code/TXA/README.md

     - the application of the BertForSequenceClassification (LLM) classification model.
 - A pdf file containing the project report and the presentation of the results obtained.

+The project was carried out in collaboration with Giulio Canapa, Diego Borsetto and Sara Quattrone.

 ############################################################################

 Lo scopo del progetto era selezionare un dataset di dati linguistici e: